microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 ### 2.3.0

 The version 2.3.0 plan has been finalized.
-While some details may change as the iteration progresses, the following describes the overal plan for the next MRTK release.
+While some details may change as the iteration progresses, the following describes the overall plan for the next MRTK release.
 For the latest status of the release, please visit the [milestone page]( https://github.com/microsoft/MixedRealityToolkit-Unity/milestone/10).

 Status: In development